Trump administration accuses Columbia University of violating federal civil rights law by failing to protect Jewish students

 (CNN) — The Trump administration alleged Thursday that Columbia University violated federal civil rights law by acting with “deliberate indifference” towards harassment of Jewish students on campus since October 2023.

-The US Department of Health and Human Services Office for Civil Rights accused Columbia of violating Title VI of the Civil Rights Act of 1964, which prohibits discrimination on the basis of race, color and national origin in programs and activities receiving federal funding.
+The US Department of Health and Human Services Office for Civil Rights accused Columbia of violating Title VI of the Civil Rights Act of 1964, which prohibits discrimination on the basis of race, color and national origin in programs and activities that receive federal funding.
+The announcement is part of a series of actions by the federal government’s Joint Task Force to Combat Anti-Semitism, which was created following a February executive order from President Donald Trump.

+A spokesperson for Columbia cast the announcement as another step in the university’s work with the government to determine the best ways to fight antisemitism on campus.

+“We understand this finding is part of our ongoing discussions with the government.
+Columbia is deeply committed to combatting antisemitism and all forms of harassment and discrimination on our campus,” the spokesperson told CNN.
+“We take these issues seriously and will work with the Department of Health and Human Services and the Department of Education to address them.”

 The-CNN-Wire